AlirezaAhani/alirezaahani.github.io/posts/api-extraction-from-tehran-bus-app.md

   "مهدیه": 150
 }
 ```
-It seems they are all sequential, But it is missing some stations and it is also old!
+It seems they are all sequential, But it is missing some stations, and it is also old!
 Tehran's subway has 7 active lanes.
 It seems to be missing the newer 6 and 7 lanes.
-Also the ETA doesn't work for lane 4.
+Also, the ETA doesn't work for lane 4.
 (Returns "---" for the eta value.)
 Maybe that is why they haven't enabled this feature in their app.
 ### Android App for subway ETA
 I wrote a simple android app using Kotlin and [Jetpack Compose](https://developer.android.com/compose), to check the accuracy of the ETA while I'm traveling.
-It is very barebones and has hardcoded translations for Persian, it also doens't have an icon, but hey it gets the job done.
+It is very basic and has hard-coded translations for Persian, it also doesn't have an icon, but hey it gets the job done.
-Fortunately the app does work and the ETAs are accurate to around 1 mintue, which is enough for planning things.
+Fortunately the app does work and the ETAs are accurate to around 1 minute, which is enough for planning things.

 <figure>
   <img alt="Android App" src="/public/images/api-extraction-from-tehran-bus-app/Screenshot_android_app.png" style="height: 700px !important;"/>